 Lemon Tree

-The popular and much-loved lemon tree was one of our very first products and they are still one of our bestsellers.
+The popular and much-loved lemon tree was one of our very first products and is still one of our bestsellers.
 It’s not hard to see why.
 Even in our notoriously changeable and intemperate climate, this pint-sized citrus will grow happily indoors during the cooler months.
 During the summer it will appreciate a holiday to the garden, patio or balcony.

 With just a little care, this generous tree will first produce delicate white blossoms which have an intoxicatingly lemon fragrance, followed by zesty smooth lemons.

 During the winter, lemon trees will be very happy indoors on a sunny windowsill or in a cool, bright location.
 Turn the pot regularly so that all the leaves have their day in the sun.
 Avoid placing your tree on top of a radiator as they are not big fans of central heating!
+During the hot summer months, move your lemon tree outdoors into a sunny spot

 When your lemon tree begins to look pressed for space, it is time to transfer it to a larger pot.
 This is best done at the beginning of spring.